MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/composition-visual-tree.md

 child.RotationAngleInDegrees = 45.0f;
 ```

 Rotation is just one example of a set of transform components provided by the API to make these tasks easier.
-Others include Offset, Scale, Orientation, RotationAxis and a 4x4 TransformMatrix.
+Others include Offset, Scale, Orientation, RotationAxis, and 4x4 TransformMatrix.

 ## Setting Opacity